frankschlehofer/situpstraight/README.md

 4. A window should appear showing your webcam feed with pose landmarks (if detected).
 5. Press 'q' to close the application window and stop the script.
 6. Update the threshold as needed based on your testing

+7. Notes: Threshold may need to be adjusted on a user by user basis
+8. Dependencies work on mac, not sure how the plyer will handle other devices

 ## To-Do / Future Enhancements